Bohuslän Big Band

 The Bohuslän Big Band is a modern jazz ensemble from Sweden which started as a military band in the 19th century.
 They play original music as well as compositions by Lars Jansson, Maria Schneider, Frank Zappa and others.
+For the 2026 Grammy Awards, they received a nomination for the album Lumen in the Best Large Jazz Ensemble Album category.

 The Bohuslän Big Band cooperate with several important arrangers around the world, like Bob Mintzer and George Gruntz.
 They have been touring in China and Japan as well as in Europe.

 The band has released nine CDs and one DVD.
 The DVD contains the original scores Gil Evans wrote for Miles Davis 1958.
 Soloist on this DVD is trumpeter Lew Soloff.